ishika-gupta178/Handwritten-Text-Recognition-using-Computer-Vision-and-Deep-Learning/README.md

 Data Augmentation: This step was essential to train the model to recognize characters in less-than-ideal situations, which is common in handwriting.
 Model Building: We built our model using a 1-D Convolutional Neural Network (CNN).

+Our model achieved a character error rate of 12.5%, demonstrating its effectiveness in recognizing handwritten text.

 This end-to-end solution lifecycle effectively digitizes handwritten documents, providing an efficient and accessible way to handle important records.